danielaparker/jsoncons/README.md

 - The [jsonpath](#user-content-ext_jsonpath) extension supports search using [Stefan Goessner's JsonPath](http://goessner.net/articles/JsonPath/).
 It also supports search and replace using JsonPath expressions.
 - The [csv](#user-content-ext_csv) extension supports reading (writing) JSON values from (to) CSV files
-- The [binary](#user-content-ext_binary) extension supports encoding to and decoding from the [MessagePack](http://msgpack.org/index.html) binary serialization format.
+- The [msgpack](#user-content-ext_msgpack) extension supports encoding to and decoding from the [MessagePack](http://msgpack.org/index.html) binary serialization format.

 ## Get jsoncons